Skip to Content

 Read More about 7 Ways to Carry a Phone While Horseback Riding

-Read More about Differences Between English & Western Horseback Riding
+Read More about English vs. Western Horseback Riding: Explained

 Full cheek snaffle bits are popular in both English and Western riding.
 They are allowed and legal for most horse sports including the AQHA and USDF dressage competition (the latter being one of the most bit-restrictive horse show organizations).
 In 2009 I had the opportunity to visit a stable in Germany where the Olympian Isabelle …